MPA Tribal Governance Concentration

 Currently, there is no other Master of Public Administration program in the U.S. with an emphasis on Tribal Governance.
 With that in mind, the Tribal Governance Concentration focuses on structures, processes and issues specific to Tribal Governments.
 It provides current and future Tribal leaders with the knowledge and skills needed to work successfully in Indian Country.
 The Concentration is also appropriate for those working with governmental or other organizations in a liaison role with Tribal Governments.
 Students go through the entire program as a cohort and finish in two years in this structured program.

-Admissions is open for a limit number of seats in the Fall of 2013.
-Applicants wishing to enter in Fall of 2013 may be accepted as inter-year students who will join the current cohort of students and complete the MPA-Tribal Governance course of study in three years.
+February 15th is the priority deadline for inter-year admissions, and applications will continue to be accepted until inter-year seats are filled.
+Applicants wishing to enter as inter-year students who will join the current cohort of students and complete the MPA-Tribal Governance course of study in three years.
 Please contact the Assistant Director below for information on inter-year status.
-February 15th is the priority deadline for inter-year admissions, and applications will continue to be accepted until inter-year seats are filled.

 The curriculum of the Tribal Governance concentration reflects the diversity of issues addressed by the Tribes, including: health, housing, natural and cultural resources, land-use, education, youth, welfare, law enforcement, human resources, transportation, fiscal policy and economic development.
 Students will gain valuable knowledge, skills and abilities for working within a Tribal context.